Limookiplimo/ticket-booking/README.md

 # Ticket Booking

-This is an event driven scalable application that relies on Kafka to stream data.
+Event driven scalable application that relies on Kafka to stream data.
 It demonstrates how data can be obtained from a frontend or any other source, published into data pipeline from which other modules/applications/services can read from simultaneously.

 ## Stream Flow